howerj/liblisp/liblisp.md

 * split

-Split a string based on a pattern.
+Split a string based on a regular expression.

         # (split STRING)
         # (split STRING STRING)